 Arizona is the sunniest state in the country.3 But aside from all that sunshine and the cost of solar panels and home batteries plummeting,1,2 the Grand Canyon State also offers excellent incentives to help make your switch to solar more affordable.
 As the nation’s leading residential solar and energy storage company,4 Sunrun can help you benefit from everything that home solar in Arizona has to offer.

 |Federal Solar Investment Tax Credit (ITC)**||The 26% federal solar tax credit is available for purchased home solar systems installed by December 31, 2020.5|

 |Arizona Residential Solar Energy Tax Credit||The 25% state solar tax credit is available for purchased home solar systems in Arizona.
 (Max. $1,000 personal income tax reduction.)6|

-|Property Tax Exemptions||Property tax exemption on added home value from solar system5|
+|Energy Equipment Property Tax Exemption||Property tax exemption on the added home value from the rooftop panel system.7|

 |Solar Equipment Sales Tax Exemption||5.6% home solar system state sales tax exemption.8,9|

 Buy and install a new home solar system in Arizona in 2020, with or without a home battery, and you could qualify for the 26% federal tax credit.
 The residential ITC drops to 22% in 2021 and ends in 2022.5